-MEC Lib Regulations
+MEC Library Regulations

-MEC Lib Regulations
+MEC Library Regulations

 Regulations relating to the use of the facilities:

-The following is on adaptation from the “Rules of conduct for readers” made by the Curators of the University Libraries on 16 June 2014 effective from 10 October 2014.
+The following is an adaptation from the “Rules of conduct for readers” made by the Curators of the University Libraries on 16 June 2014 effective from 10 October 2014.
 The MEC Library provides services to the University community at large, and so adheres to the Rules of conduct as established by the Curators.